 Funds are raised through various activities undertaken by Club members including: a monthly Bingo; a community Steak BBQ each summer; numerous community BBQ’s; our Foundations annual golf tournament; renting out our Clubhouse; Break-away lottery tickets; Raffle Draws; Lions mint sales; Bottle Recycling, Yard sales and various other fund-raisers.

 The initial membership fee is $30.
 There is an annual membership fee of $100.

 The Bracebridge Lions have dinner meetings of the 2nd and 4th Thursday of each month.
 The Directors meet on the 1st Thursday of each month.
 Lions are expected to work at the fund raising activities mentioned above.

-The Club also performs service functions such as manning the Salvation Army Cheer Kettles, selling crocuses for the CNIB, vision screening, collecting used eye glasses, providing food booths at community events, helping out at triathlons and working on the Trans Canada Trail.
+The Club also performs service functions such as assisting with the Out of the Cold program; manning the Salvation Army Cheer Kettles, selling crocuses for the CNIB, vision screening, collecting used eye glasses, providing food booths at community events, helping out at triathlons and working on the Trans Canada Trail.